pranjal-y4/Contextual_Challenges_in_NLP_Models/DESCRIPTION_PROJECT.md

 Note: Ensure that you have an active internet connection as some components, such as the OpenAI API, require internet access.

-### Prerequisites

-1. Make sure you have Python installed on your machine.
-If not, you can download it from python.org.

-2. Install Streamlit by running the following command in your terminal or command prompt: `pip install streamlit`

-3. Install required Python packages by running: `pip install pandas difflib scikit-learn matplotlib seaborn`

-4. If you haven't obtained your OpenAI API key, sign up on the OpenAI website and follow the instructions to get your API key.
-Set up an environment variable named my_api_key and assign your OpenAI API key as its value.

 ## License